Ski resorts you can fly into

 The 218 miles of ski runs and 58 lifts in the Engadin valley are centered around St. Moritz's Corviglia area, which hosted the Winter Olympics in 1928 and 1948.

-The resort also provided the setting for the skiing scenes in James Bond flick "The Spy Who Loved Me".
+The resort also provided the setting for the skiing scenes in the James Bond flick "The Spy Who Loved Me".

-Gourmets are well catered for with a selection of fine-dining including La Marmite, the highest Michelin-starred restaurant in the Alps at 8,156 feet.
-A two-night return from London's Luton Airport to Samedan with a four-seater Citation Mustang is about $9,000 with PrivateFly.
+A two-night return from London's Luton Airport to Samedan with a four-seater Citation Mustang starts at about $8,300 with PrivateFly.
 Otherwise it's an almost three-hour trek from Zurich airport.

 Did you know?
 St. Moritz is home to the infamous Cresta Run toboggan course, first built in 1884, and the nearby Olympia bob run, the world's first and only naturally refrigerated bobsleigh track.
 The town also hosts an annual polo match and the "White Turf" horse race on the frozen lake.